MarshallWace/slurm-exporter/contrib/packages/snap/README.md

 # Building the prometheus-slurm-exporter snap
-Packaging and delivering the prometheus-slurm-exporter as a snap provides users of prometheus-slurm-exporter a hardened, streamlined, and idempotent experience when consuming this software.
+Packaging and delivering the slurm-exporter as a snap provides users of slurm-exporter a hardened, streamlined, and idempotent experience when consuming this software.
 See [snapcraft](https://snapcraft.io/) for more information on snaps.